sprblm/dots-patterns/patterns/cautious-optimism/index.md

 ## References & Where to Learn More

-The "tit for tat" strategy
+The "tit for tat" strategy in game theory.

 See [[network health indicator|network health indicators]] for one implementation strategy, tracking how long peers share data to determine whether to share with them in the future